 Shrimp and Pancetta Po’ Boy

 If you were a streetcar worker on strike in 1929 New Orleans, you probably knew to head to the Martin brothers’ sandwich and coffee establishment where you’d be fed for free.
 The Martins would say, “Here comes another poor boy,” and then hand them a sandwich.
 This “poor boy” sandwich became a New Orleans masterpiece.
 It inspired all sorts of fillings and is served in corner bodegas and white tablecloth restaurants alike.
 We prefer the casual way, sitting outside if we can, a bag of Zapp’s chips on the table, and a cold beer beside us.
-Good times, rolling.
+Or shrimp and pancetta po’ boy will keep the good times rolling.

 See Cook’s Note on judging the temperature of your frying oil without a thermometer.